PrashantMohite1/Java/Core-Java-Notes/oops-in-java.md

 ### Method Overloading
 When there are multiple functions with the same name but different parameters then these functions are said to be overloaded.
 Functions can be overloaded by changes in the number of arguments or/and a change in the type of arguments.

+### Method overiding
+-   In Java, Overriding is a feature that allows a subclass or child class to provide a specific implementation of a method that is already provided by one of its super-classes or parent classes.
+When a method in a subclass has the same name, the same parameters or signature, and the same return type(or sub-type) as a method in its super-class, then the method in the subclass is said to override the method in the super-class.